Employee Misconduct Policy

 TERMINATION OF EMPLOYMENT WITHOUT NOTICE (“SUMMARY DISMISSAL”) IN CASES OF SERIOUS MISCONDUCT

-Serious misconduct is wilful and/or deliberate behaviour by an employee that is inconsistent with the continuation of employment, including but not limited to:
+Serious misconduct is willful and/or deliberate behavior by an employee that is inconsistent with the continuation of employment, including but not limited to:

 - A material breach of the employee’s employment contract;

 - Serious failure in the performance of duties or improper or inappropriate use of the employee’s position; Wilful violation of any law or rule of a regulatory body;